How to Setting up DynamoDB Locally

 JRE

-To start Dynamodb locally you'll need at least JRE version 8.
+To start DynamoDB locally you'll need at least JRE version 8.
 You can use the following link as a reference to download JRE if you don't have it already.

 Download JRE